andresebr/kumodd/README.md

 Shown below are a few of the metadata that are derived attributes, computed locally by kumodd.
-The names are not found in the data retrieved from google drive, but rather computed from the data or metadata obtained from google drive.
+The names are not found in the data retrieved from google drive, but rather computed from the metadata retrieved from google drive.

 metadata	| Description
 ------:		| :-----------